 Our team of compassionate medical professionals know how important a breast reconstruction surgery can be to women, who have had 1 or both breasts removed as part of cancer treatment.
 There are many cutting-edge reconstruction procedures available that are generally discussed early on during the mastectomy planning.
-Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, performs both immediate and delayed breast reconstruction with DIEP flaps, TRAM flaps, latis flaps, or implant-based procedures.
+Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, a.k.a.
+Dr. Scottsdale, performs both immediate and delayed breast reconstruction with DIEP flaps, TRAM flaps, latis flaps, or implant-based procedures.

 Known as an immediate breast reconstruction, this cosmetic surgery is performed simultaneously with the mastectomy.
 Dr. Mata will work with your general surgeon to help you heal in the best way possible.
 If the surgery needs to be scheduled at a later date, this is known as a delayed reconstruction.
 Each patient will have her own individual treatment plan.
 Dr. Mata also performs breast reconstruction for women, who have had their breasts removed due to traumatic injury or birth defects.

 Breast Reconstruction Reviews

 "Dr. Mata, The last 8 months have been quite an adventure, but every time things got scary, you told me everything would be ok and because you believed it, so did I- and , you were right.
 It is going to be ok, thanks for all you did to make it so.
 Thank you for everything.
 I hope you love Arizona, don't be surprised if we look you up when we are visiting our daughter Take Care, LR You will be missed!"- LR / Office Visit / Feb 20, 2014